Another Word For FAKE_IT

 Verb : (idiomatic, childish) To pretend or imagine.

-Adjective : imaginary; conjured in someone's imagination, especially when imagined by a child
+Adjective : imaginary; conjured in someone's imagination, especially that of a child

 Noun : Alternative form of make-believe [(uncountable) The quality or act of pretending; acting as if something is true when in fact one knows it is not.]